AWS_EN

 Code language: Bash (bash)

-In /var/log/cloud-init-output.log, we were able to check the log during initialization.
+In /var/log/cloud-init-output.log, we could check the log at the time of initialization.

-When initializing with user data in this way, the log will be placed locally on the instance to be processed, unless configured otherwise.
+If initialized with user data in this manner, the log will be placed locally on the instance to be processed, unless configured otherwise.

 Behavior check 2: Initialize the instance using cfn-init